 Recently, I was asked how I have so much peace.
 My life isn’t perfect.
 No I have daily stress, frustrations, and discouragements.
 Just like everyone else in the world.
 But, a couple years ago (not exactly sure when), I found a deeper peace that I had not known existed.
 I call it the Shalom of Yeshua.
 Which is just Hebrew for the peace of Salvation.
 Yeshua is the Hebrew way of saying the name “Jesus.”
 This name actually means the salvation of YHVH.

 It is true I started my journey with the Messiah when I was a small child.
-I was blessed to be raised in a Christian home by parents who had a radical faith, and walked in obedience to the calling to love others and to serve others.
+I was blessed to be raised in a believing home by parents who had a radical faith, and walked in obedience to the calling to love others and to serve others.
 So at a very young age I understood that God (Elohim) was my creator and that He loved me.
 I also understood that He was perfect and could not be around sin.
 Sin was explained to me as the bad things we do.
 I understood that because I sinned, I could not be with God or have a relationship with Him.
-But, that because God loved me so much and wanted to be with me, He sent His Son, Jesus to die for me.
-I understood at a very young age that Jesus died and rose again proving He was God’s Son, and that He was also God too.
+But, that because God loved me so much and wanted to be with me, He sent His Son, Yeshua to die for me.
+I understood at a very young age that Yeshua died and rose again proving He was God’s Son, and that He was also God too. (as a child I was taught to believe in Jesus, I now know the Messiah is named Yeshua.)

 In my experience with children, my own and others, most children if taught these basic Bible truths believe them and grasp them very quickly.
 Especially, if a child is taught the traditional Bible stories over and over again.